tsukuba-websci/MPS-TOM-Urnmodel/ga/README.en.md

 ## Overview

-Contains a set of source code to perform parameter search of the urn-model using the Genetic Algorithm (GA).
+Contains the source code to perform a parameter search of the urn-model using the Genetic Algorithm (GA).

 ## What is actually done